coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Add two additional arguments to `glue_cleanse_task` starting at line 164 in [step_functions_stack.py](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/step_functions_stack.py#L164), the InsuranceLake Step Functions stack.

     {: .important}
-    Adjust the following code section to use the parameters you identified in the previous step.
+    Modify the below example code to use the identified parameters from the prior step.

     This example is for an Amazon Redshift Serverless workgroup:
     ```python